 Rotator cuff - self-care

-- Rotator cuff tendinitis refers to irritation of these tendons and inflammation of the bursa (a normally smooth layer) lining these tendons.
+- Tendinitis, which is irritation of the tendons and inflammation of the bursa (a normally smooth layer) lining these tendons

-- A rotator cuff tear occurs when one of the tendons is torn from overuse or injury.
+- A tear, which occurs when one of the tendons is torn from overuse or injury

 Relieving the Pain

-Drugs like ibuprofen and naproxen will help reduce swelling and pain.
-If you are taking these medicines every day, make sure that you tell your health care provider so that they can monitor your general health.
+Medicines, such as ibuprofen or naproxen, may help reduce swelling and pain.
+If you take these medicines every day, tell your doctor so that your general health can be monitored.

 Using Your Shoulder

-Learning how to take care of your shoulders to avoid placing extra stress on them can help you heal from an injury and avoid re-injury.
+Learn how to care for your shoulder to avoid placing extra stress on it.
+This can help you heal from an injury and avoid re-injury.

-Your position and posture during the day and night can help relieve some of your shoulder pain:
+Your positions and posture during the day and night can also help relieve some of your shoulder pain:

-- When sleeping, lay either on your back or side that is not painful.
+- When you sleep, lie either on the side that is not in pain or on your back.
 Resting your painful shoulder on a couple of pillows may help.

 - When sitting, use good posture.
-This means keeping your head over your shoulder and your shoulders back, a towel or pillow behind your lower back, your feet either flat on the floor or up on a foot stool.
+Keep your head over your shoulder and place a towel or pillow behind your lower back.
+Keep your feet either flat on the floor or up on a foot stool.

-- Avoid carrying a backpack or purse over just one shoulder.
+- DO NOT carry a backpack or purse over just one shoulder.

-- Avoid working with your arms above shoulder level for very long.
+- DO NOT work with your arms above shoulder level for very long.
 If needed, use a foot stool or ladder.

 - Lift and carry objects close to your body.
-Try not to lift heavy loads away from your body.
+Try not to lift heavy loads away from your body or overhead.

-- Take regular breaks for any activity you are doing over and over again.
+- Take regular breaks from any activity you do over and over again.